 The acceleration/change that started a decade ago and has exponentially sped up over the past 10 months is clear.
 Much of this is due to technological advances, and during the pandemic, Dr. Gee has found more relevant uses of technology.
 As an example, he has found technology has improved his efficiency, although he has not yet determined if his effectiveness has gone up.

 Dr. Gee believes that technology will remain an integral part of higher education, especially since the younger generations easily use technology.
-To that end, higher education leaders and faculty have to embrace a different dynamic that has emerged due to the wide-spread use of technology in the pandemic.
+To that end, higher education leaders and faculty have to embrace a different dynamic that has emerged due to the widespread use of technology during the pandemic.
 That means that higher education leaders and faculty need to find ways to embrace technology – and to learn how to lead using technology.

 Changing Approach to Governance

 Higher education governance has changed in the past two decades, as highlighted by Dr. Gee’s tenure as president at multiple universities.
 In his initial presidency, West Virginia University had a system governance board with a board of regents and local advisory boards.
 The University of Colorado had elected regents, while Ohio State had a board appointed by the governor.
 Brown had 61 members on its board, Vanderbilt had 41 members, and Ohio State had 17-18 members.
 Now Dr. Gee is back in West Virginia, which has 17 members of its Board of Governors.

 He learned in each situation that dynamics among board members and leaders are very important.
 It’s important not to let factions on the board develop.

 Dr. Gee noted that many of his colleagues have a view that you bring the board in, take them for a good meal and to a football game, and then get them out of town.
 He sees things differently.
 He wants the board members to be his partners so he communicates as much and as often as necessary to achieve that.
 He noted that with the West Virginia board, he tries to communicate in a number of different ways on an on-going basis.